 1. On campus

-Female students should consider living on the Capital Hill in the Thompson-Markward Hall.
+Female students can consider living on the Capital Hill in the Thompson-Markward Hall.
 No deposit, short and flexible stay (2 weeks to 2 years), room service and meals included in rent, and strict silent hours are all to the advantage to graduate students.

 It can be a smart idea to share a living situation with other incoming PhD students in our Department, since you will have the same schedule and similar priorities.
 Living with young professionals can be more difficult due to the difference in lifestyle (partying vs. studying).
 We recommend you to start a post on the Facebook group if you are looking for a roommate.

 Some students choose to stay in a hotel or hostel upon arrival for 3-7 days while searching for housing.
 For example, HI hostel is located very close to downtown:

 DC has many amenities: aside from museums, zoo, movie theaters, theaters, monuments and parks in the area, DC is also a place where top musicians (pop, rock or classical) come through.
 Cirque du Soleil comes every year.
 For sports there are many local teams (in ice hockey, basketball, American football, soccer, baseball) so the top teams are coming through DC always too (GW has quite a lot of teams too).
 For soccer every Summer big international teams like Manchester United or Bayern Munich come through for exhibition matches.
 Near campus is the National Mall where people often play soccer or volleyball.
 There are 2 skating rinks not too far away in winter.
 GW has a fully equipped gym with a pool.
 There are 3 major airports in the area so getting in and out is cheap and easy.

 a.
 Some resources for living in DC

 DC operates a system of metro trains and public buses.

 While choosing your new address, you can use the “trip planner” option on the website to estimate travel time and costs: